 Whether you have a large or a small yard, with some landscaping tricks, you can turn it into your own haven.
 After all, this should be a place where you feel comfortable and relaxed, where you entertain your friends and spend quality time with your family, so it should look just as you want it to.

 However, besides planning the trees and shrubs you want, you should also make sure your project doesn’t harm your home’s foundation.
-A lot of homeowners are unfortunately not aware that their landscaping can affect their foundation’s stability.
+A lot of homeowners may not be aware that their landscaping can affect their foundation’s stability.
 Neatly organized flower beds and large trees can give your garden that “wow” effect, but if not planned carefully, they can do more harm than good.
 Here is everything you need to know about landscaping with your foundation in mind.

 How to Protect Your Foundation and Still Have a Beautiful Yard